-Although you can have a WordPress site without a single plugin on the list, the chances are that you will have to install at least a few them.
+Although you can make a blog without a single plugin on the list, the chances are that you will have to install at least a few of them.
 No matter how great of an expert are you, some features would just take too much of your precious time to develop from scratch.
 Since there are tens of thousands of plugins out there, sooner or later you will realize that you need some of them on the blog.

 As time passes by, you might end up having dozens of plugins on your site, and you will have to update WordPress plugins on a regular basis.
 Some will have new updates a few times per month, and updating them manually may drive you crazy.
 If you have a short fuse, you might want to update WordPress plugins automatically.

 Automatically update all WordPress plugins

 To enable automatic updates for all of your WordPress plugins, you just need to tell that to your CMS.
 No, stop yelling at your computer screen; unfortunately, we’re still far away from having the technology that will completely understand us, so you need to change the communication channel and update the functions.php file instead.
 Even if you have no clue what the file is all about, you shouldn’t worry.
 Just to be sure that you’re covered, create a backup.

 - Save changes

 In case you want to do the same for all the themes you have installed, you need another filter which looks practically the same:

 To learn more about this, please see how to configure automatic background updates in WordPress.